klusinyan/CommonUtilsAds/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Storyboard: create CommonBannerController and assign it as a rootViewController (container controller)
+ - Storyboard: create CommonBannerController and assign it as a rootViewController (container controller)
-\n put intilalizzation in your AppDelegate

     [CommonBanner regitserProvider:[CommonBannerProvideriAd class]
                       withPriority:CommonBannerPriorityHigh